imrafaelmerino/java-fun/docs/README.md

 Performance.
 Did you see that!?

-I've picked some json-schema implementations from https://json-schema.org/implementations.html and parse and validate a random JSON from a string.
+I've picked some json-schema implementations from https://json-schema.org/implementations.html and then parse and validate a random JSON from a string.
 Find below the results of the benchmark using [jmh](https://openjdk.java.net/projects/code-tools/jmh/)

 <img src="./performance_parsing_json.png" alt="parsing string comparison"/>